 And the last thing we tackled this week – ripping out the rest of the drywall

 Once we tore everything out, we vacuumed it all up and carried 17 bags of 50 lb debris to the garage.
-Definitely didn’t need my Tabata workout today.
+Definitely didn’t need my Tabata workout this weekend.

 I obviously can’t leave you without the single image that’s inspiring our bathroom renovation: